 Additional species we may well encounter include Magnificent Frigatebird, Hook-billed Kite, Black Hawk-Eagle, Laughing Falcon, South American and Royal Terns, White-tipped Dove, Dusky-throated Hermit (the local nominate form of which is sometimes considered a separate species), Reddish Hermit, Black-throated Mango, White-shouldered Fire-eye, Piratic and Swallow Flycatchers, Southern Beardless Tyrannulet, White-thighed Swallow and Crested Oropendola.

-Ultimate Southeast Brazil, Part II: Day 1 The São Paulo to Rio Grande section of our tour starts this morning at São Paulo international airport.
-From there we drive through São Paulo with its 20 million souls before heading south into the Serra de Paranapiacaba for a four nights stay at Intervales State Park.
-Late this afternoon we will begin our exploration of Intervales.
+Ultimate Southeast Brazil: Day 15 From São Paulo with its over 20 million souls we heading south into the Serra de Paranapiacaba for a four nights stay at Intervales State Park.
+This afternoon we will begin our exploration of Intervales.

-Ultimate Southeast Brazil, Part II: Days 2-4 During our visit to Intervales State Park we shall encounter a succession of different forest types as we reach increasing altitude.
+Ultimate Southeast Brazil: Days 16-18 During our visit to Intervales State Park we shall encounter a succession of different forest types as we reach increasing altitude.
 At the lowest level is subtropical forest where the rich green tapestry is broken only by an occasional patch of gorgeous blue or red where a tree has come into flower.
 Higher up there is a transition to lush, bromeliad-laden cloudforest with its attendant mist, and finally, at the highest altitudes, temperate forest where birds hide in the dark tunnels amidst the bamboo.

 The easiest birding is to be found around our pleasant hotel where several species of iridescent, multi-hued tanagers can be watched squabbling over who should be next to savour the delights of the fruit obligingly left for them on the bird tables.
 Large parts of the Serra de Paranapiacaba and of the Serra do Mar in southeastern São Paulo state are still cloaked in pristine Atlantic rainforest and form the Mata Atlantica Biosphere Reserve, which was declared an International Biosphere Reserve in 1991 and a World Heritage Site in 1999.
 The park is linked to two other reserves and between them they protect the largest contiguous Atlantic Forest remnant in Brazil.